 Remember, remember the fifth of November, right?

 “Why don’t you buy records by anyone else?”, Steve Day, my fellow Antfan and school chum three years my senior, asked me one day in the summer of 1982.
-That’s him bending over my bed, though sadly not in the way I often thought about.
+That’s him bending over my bed around that time, actually.
+No sniggering at the back please.

 Having initially regarded such a purchase disloyal to Adam and his merry insects and my paltry pocket money fund (I was on a solitary pound a week – oh, the luxury), I, slightly reluctantly, had a look at Woolworths’ singles counter in the Central Milton Keynes shopping centre and settled on Visage‘s Night Train, along with two others that slightly appal me even now that I can’t quite bring myself to list them*.
 Though I did redeem myself later that year when the Human League’s shiny Mirror Man became only the fourth single I’d bought that wasn’t Ant-related.

-Having now turned 14 in 1983, Steve’s slightly younger brother Paul Day started taking me to a Friday night adult club at Peartree Bridge called The Joint.
+With my having turned 14 in June 1983, Steve’s younger brother Paul Day — precisely a year a month and a week my senior — started taking me to a Friday night adult club at Peartree Bridge called The Joint.
 Way ahead of its time and extremely alternative before we even knew what alternative was, it was basically The Blitz for the Home Counties.

 After downplaying that little bombshell, Paul then got on to the subject of bands.
 He really did have the coolest music taste.
-Through him I was introduced to the propulsive leftfield world of Ultravox, Japan, Heaven 17, Soft Cell, The Associates and especially The Cure – Robert Smith becoming my visual role model after all.
+Through him I was introduced to the propulsive leftfield world of Ultravox, Japan, Echo & The Bunnymen, Heaven 17, Soft Cell, the Associates and especially The Cure – Robert Smith becoming my visual role model after all.
 Suddenly Adam Ant’s perennial pop pantos seemed far too juvenile for teenagers discovering sex and sexuality.
 I needed to put away childish things, and fast.

 “Do you like Dead Or Alive?”, was his next question.